abnerfcastro/learning-angular/README.md

 And we'll update this file as we go along.

 One more thing: we don't want to commit the Angular framework files along with our project.
 So we put the entire `bower_components` folder inside `.gitignore` file.

+## Getting Started

+Well, as much as I want to start coding right away, setup is not finished yet.
+We need a server to run our application.
+Angular does work if you just run the `index.html` file, but as the application gets more complex, it won't work properly because the browser -- for security matters -- will not execute some scripts.
+So I have read.
+Don't take my word for it.

+But anyway, we need a http-server.
+We could write one ourselves, but a simpler solution would be to install `http-server`.

+> `http-server` is a simple, zero-configuration command-line http server.
+It is powerful enough for production usage, but it's simple and hackable enough to be used for testing, local development, and learning.

+That's exactly what we need.

+And now we'll need another configuration file: `package.json`.
+This is the [documentation](https://docs.npmjs.com/files/package.json "package.json documentation") if you want to read more details about it.
+But for now, this is all we need to know:

+> All npm packages contain a file, usually in the project root, called package.json - this file holds various metadata relevant to the project.
+This file is used to give information to npm that allows it to identify the project as well as handle the project's dependencies.